 In some external walls which were exposed to prevailing weather, many large cracks had appeared in the tuck-pointing between the sandstone blocks.
-This allowed rain penetration and, in extreme cases, water flowed down internal walls.
+This allowed horizontal rainwater penetration; in extreme cases, water flowed down internal walls.
 Mostly, these failures were easily identified and the exterior tuck-pointing replaced, solving the problem.

 Water penetration through cracks in ceiling slabs caused steel reinforcing rods to rust, generating extensive spalling.
-This was accelerated through usage of “coke breeze” as a light-weight filler.
+This was accelerated through usage of pre-moulded “coke breeze” inserts as light-weight fillers.

 Fixtures & Fittings

 During the late 1970s, work on the house was mostly concentrated on stabilising its structure and upgrading its services.
 The major exception was the necessity to strip out and rebuild the kitchen because of its very poor condition.
-With moisture from the sandstone bedrock rising through the floor, its floorboards had rotted.
+Its floorboards had become rotten because moisture from the sandstone bedrock had risen through the floor.
 Most of its cabinets were missing or broken, the rendered walls and ceilings were severely cracked and some concealed service lines were faulty.
-In rebuilding the room, great care was taken to follow Griffin’s basic design ideas.
-For example, the original house plans showed the detailed profiling of the original kitchen cabinets and doors; this was followed in the new work.
+In rebuilding the room, great care was taken to follow Griffin’s basic design concepts.
+For example, his original house plans showed the detailed profiling of the original kitchen cabinets and doors; this was followed in the new work.

 Aside from rebuilding the kitchen, replacing some chipped ceramic items in the bathrooms and other minor work, the house’s fixtures and fittings received little attention until the major restoration in the 1990s.
 The heritage architect who then planned and supervised the work stressed that the authenticity of the project would largely rest on the care involved in restoring or replacing prominent internal items such as wall and light fittings, decorative features and furnishings.

 Most Griffin houses had their original layouts altered to gain more space.
 Also, they had generally been stripped of such things as their original kitchen and bathroom fittings, ceramic tiles, door and window hardware and internal glass and timber joinery.
 In the Fishwick house these had survived remarkably intact, albeit mostly covered with many layers of oil paint.
 For example, almost all the house’s glass doors still had their original coloured panes of glass and virtually all the brass door and window knobs, latches and handles had survived.
-Miraculously, some highly fragile items had survived over 65 years of use; for example, both of the house's showers retained their original ceramic shower-heads and these still out-perform most modern versions.
+Miraculously, some highly fragile items had survived over 65 years of use; for example, both of the house's bathrooms retained their original ceramic shower-heads and these remain attractive and highly functional.

-The only known picture showing the dining room ceiling's fish pools; replaced by skylights in the early 1930s.
-They became the source of irreplaceable green ceramic bathroom tiles.
+The only known picture showing the dining room ceiling's fish pools replaced by skylights in the early 1930s.
+However, they became the source of irreplaceable green tiles required for a bathroom.